Digital Video Streaming Services for Broadband Networks

-TV America’s® network architecture utilizes industry standard TCP-IP all-digital networks for reliability and easy integration into user networks.
+TV America’s® network architecture uses industry standard TCP-IP all-digital networks for reliability and easy integration into user networks.

-High levels of network security are ensured through use of advanced all-digital wireless technology and encryption.
+High levels of network security are ensured through the use of advanced all-digital wireless technology and encryption.

 Internet Protocol Version 4 was the dominant network layer protocol adopted in 1981 that connected together hundreds of millions of personal computers and servers.
 IPv6 is an expanded protocol for the “new Internet” that dramatically expands online capabilities by:

-Enabling multicast services (simultaneously deliver content to multiple IP addresses) and mobile usage (vehicle applications);
+- Enabling multicast services (that is, the ability to simultaneously deliver content to multiple IP addresses) and mobile usage (for vehicle applications);

-Implementing advanced security features, including geospatial routing, that encourage use of encryption and authentication to control spam email, viruses, and spyware.
+- Implementing advanced security features, including geospatial routing, which encourage use of encryption and authentication to control spam email, viruses, and spyware.